 What You Should Know Before Renewing Your TSA PreCheck Membership

-Transport Security Administration (TSA) PreCheck is one of those things you never know you need until you actually experience it.
-Launched in December 2013 as part of the Department of Homeland Security's Trusted Traveler Program, TSA PreCheck is designed to deliver convenience to low-risk travelers by letting them do away with time-consuming tasks at the airport, particularly the removal of belts, shoes, outerwear, electronics, and liquids in line with the 3-1-1 rule from their carry-on when going through security.
+Transportation Security Administration (TSA) PreCheck is one of those things you never know you need until you actually experience it.
+Launched in December 2013 as part of the Department of Homeland Security's Trusted Traveler Program, TSA PreCheck is designed to deliver convenience to low-risk travelers by letting them do away with time-consuming tasks at the airport — particularly the removal of belts, shoes, outerwear, electronics, and carry-on liquids — when going through security.
 According to the TSA, roughly 99.4% of TSA PreCheck members breeze through security in under 10 minutes, as opposed to the roughly 30 minutes the passengers in the regular lanes endure.

-Over 15 million travelers have signed up for TSA PreCheck since the program was introduced, and this is thanks in part to the agency's efforts to make both the enrollment and renewal process more accessible and affordable.
-Aside from expanding its list of participating airlines and airports, it has also dropped the enrollment fee from $85 to $78 and the online renewal fee from $85 to $70.
+Over 18 million travelers have signed up for TSA PreCheck since the program was introduced, thanks in part to the agency's efforts to make both the enrollment and renewal process accessible and affordable.
+Aside from expanding its list of participating airlines and airports, TSA has also dropped the enrollment fee from $85 to $78 and the online renewal fee from $85 to $70.
 While the upfront cost may still seem steep, a membership lasts for five years, so it technically comes down to around $14 a year.
 Renewal isn't a pain, either.
-In most cases, renewing your TSA PreCheck is faster than the enrollment process because you no longer have to attend an in-person screening.
+In most cases, renewing your TSA PreCheck is faster than the initial enrollment process.
 You can even renew for free, but only if you have the right credit cards.

 You can renew up to six months before your membership ends